 I started focusing on living out values like empathy (realizing that my boss was under a lot of pressure from his supervisor), teamwork, honesty and courage.
-This led me to request a personal meeting where I was able to express sincere appreciate for things I appreciated about him but also respectfully share some of my feelings and perceptions.
+This led me to request a personal meeting where I was able to sincerely describe things I appreciated about him but also respectfully share some of my feelings and perceptions.
 To my amazement, he responded well and we had very positive conversation.

 I’m still working on some of my bad attitudes and habits, but I’m steadily gaining ground.
 My boss hasn’t changed completely, but some of my fellow workers have noticed how I’ve changed.
 When they ask me why, I’m sharing some of the RW principles I’ve been learning … which has encouraged some of my co-workers to work on their attitudes as well.”

 - Recognize your emotions

 - Anticipate the consequences of following them

 “My teenage daughter knows exactly how to push my buttons.
 Even when I come to her with valid concerns, she rolls her eyes or uses a tone of voice that triggers my anger and throws me completely off course.